-During the pre-election period, successive governments have chosen to avoid holding advertising campaigns that may create a perception that funds are being used to finance publicity for party political purposes (see Chapter 6 of the Cabinet Manual and the Guidelines for Government Advertising, which are set out on the Cabinet Office website).
-Ministers and officials should be alert to this issue when making decisions that might result in government advertising campaigns during the election campaign.
-Government advertising is defined as "any process for which payment is made from public funds for the purpose of publicising any policy, product, service, or activity provided at public expense by the government".
+- During the pre-election period, successive governments have chosen to avoid holding advertising campaigns that may create a perception that funds are being used to finance publicity for party political purposes (see Chapter 6 of the Cabinet Manual and the Guidelines for Government Advertising).
+Ministers and officials should be alert to this issue when making decisions that might result in government advertising campaigns during the pre-election period. - Government advertising is defined as "any process for which payment is made from public funds for the purpose of publicising any policy, product, service, or activity provided at public expense by the government". - 18 Te Kawa Mataaho Public Service Commission (Te Kawa Mataaho) is able to provide advice to officials in this area.